plagnollab/DNASeq_pipeline/WGS/README.md

 The pipeline submission script assumes that you have written a "support" data frame.
 There's a convenience script to generate it:

-> makesupport.sh <dir> <ext>
+> bash makesupport.sh  ../data/ fq.gz > ../examples/support.txt

-The format of the first row is:
+If you want to generate manually then the format of the first row is:

 > code f1 f2

-where f1 and f2 are the paired end fastq files and code is an identifier for the exome of interest.
+where f1 and f2 are the paths to the paired end fastq files and code is an identifier for the exome of interest.
 The code is used to create a subdirectory under aligned where the output goes.

 ### reference